 I'm a goofball.
 I love trapeze.
-I've worked in tech support for 17 years, and this year took a second job to start an LGBTQ church called The Flame.
+I've worked in tech support for 18 years, and have a second job as pastor of a new LGBTQ & Ally church called The Flame.
 I love my family and friends, databases, and the city of Portland.
 Oh. and I'm a bisexual trans guy.
 This is just one part of my identity.
 I am visible for those who can't be.
-This is my blog.
+This is my historical blog.

 You are such an inspiration to me, and I can never sufficiently express my gratitude for all of the ways you have loved and cared for me, especially since I have come out as trans.

 I am excited to share that after much discernment, prayer, and the required therapist letters, I am continuing my transition from female to male.
 Yesterday, on July 30th, I took my first testosterone shot.
 On August 19th, I will be in Fort Lauderdale for top surgery to remove my breasts and give me a male chest.

 Some of you will celebrate this news.
 Thank you!
 Some of you may struggle with it, and I totally understand.
 I only ask that you still see me for the lovable goofball I have always been.
 I am giddy and grateful, and trying not to be too anxious about negative responses from those I care about.

 It isn't easy for me to defy expectations or risk upsetting people.
 My biggest fear in this process has been how people will respond.
 I'm a people pleaser.
 I want to be liked, and I hate conflict.
 But I will risk the hard conversations and negative comments so that I can live more fully as myself.
 This is an experience that is giving me strength and courage to find my own voice.
 I do not undertake this lightly, and if you are not supportive, please consider how your words may wound me or harm our relationship.